THP-2-0/code-daily-programmer/README.md

   2. Go to this repository's project *Daily exercices* and create a note in the targeted column.
   3. Convert the note into an issue.
   4. Edit the issue and paste the content of the exercice.
   5. Organize the content into 3 titles :
-    - Source (meaning url where the exercice comes from)
+    - Source (meaning url where the exercice comes from).
-    - Exercice (the content of the exercise itself)
+    - Exercice (the content of the exercise itself).
-    - Hints
+    - Hints.